germangar/whook/README.md

 * Account id: Just add the id.
 No command associated.
 Account id must include at least one non-numeric character and obviously it shouldn't be the same as any of the command names.

 * Commands:
-buy or long - places buy order. sell or short - places sell order. position or pos - goes to a position of the given value (no matter what the current position is). close - closes the position (position 0 also does it).
+buy or long - places buy order.<br>
+sell or short - places sell order.<br>
+position or pos - goes to a position of the given value (no matter what the current position is).<br>
+close - closes the position (position 0 also does it).<br>

 * Quantities:
 "value" - quantity in contracts.
 No command associated, just the number.<br>